recbus/caribou/README.md

 Once a migration has been applied, do not change its source data.
 The correlation of each applied migration to its source data is a fundamental feature of caribou.

-To ensure that the critical source record is not corrupt (relative to the actual transacted data) caribou computes a cryptographic hash of each migration and transacts it along wth the migration's transaction data payload and dependency structure.
-If the hash computed locally from the source data does not match the recorded hash in the database, caribou will throw an exception and refuse to apply any further migrations.
+To ensure that the critical source data is not corrupt (relative to the actual transacted data) caribou computes the signature (a cryptographic hash) of each migration and transacts it along wth the migration's transaction data payload.
+This signature authenticates the transaction data of the migration (whether supplied directly by `:tx-data` or returned by `:tx-data-fn`) as well as its (recursive) dependencies.
+Note that even though Datomic has two ways of expressing transaction data (entity maps and datom vectors) the signature is computed from the Clojure data structures used to express the transaction data, not the resulting datoms.
+You cannot switch from entity maps to datom vectors without changing the signature of a migration.

+The hash of a `:step-fn` migration is a special case: caribou considers the step function's presence in a migration and ignores its side effects and even its symbol name (thus allowing for namespace refactors).
+Beware of this limitation when you really care about "identical" database shapes across time and database instances.
+Step functions are intended for cases where off-book (outside Datomic) side effects must be coordinated with database transactions.

+If the hash computed locally from the source data does not match the recorded hash in the database _for any applied migration in the same epoch_, caribou will throw an exception and refuse to apply any further migrations.
 If this happens you have two options:

 a.
 Restore or reconstitute the migration source data that generated the transacted migrations.
 b.
 Declare a new epoch.

-Declaring a new epoch acknowledges the fact that the state of the database has irrevocably diverged from any available source data.
+Declaring a new epoch acknowledges that the state of the database has irrevocably diverged from any available source data.
 This is a bitter pill to swallow, particularly for testing, as the migration state of the database can't be reproduced.
 Avoid it vigorously.
-But if you must, it's possible to start a new epoch with an empty migration data source (map) by binding the dynamic variable `*io.recbus.caribou/epoch*` to a value other than zero.
+But if you must, it is possible to start a new epoch with an empty migration data source (map) by incrementing the dynamic variable `*io.recbus.caribou/epoch*` to a value greater than any previously transacted migration.
 Thereafter, all existing migrations from the previous epoch (zero, by default) are ignored and new migrations can be applied.